-In 2009, Ms. Leibowitz was appointed by Robert Zoellick, 11th President of the World Bank, to be the Bank’s first Group-wide Chief Information Officer.
-In her role as Chief Information Officer, she was responsible for the technology services and capabilities that underlie the work of delivering quality knowledge and financing products to World Bank clients across the globe.
+Ms. Leibowitz’s capstone operating role was as the World Bank’s first Group-wide Chief Information Officer, appointed by Robert Zoellick, 11th President of the World Bank.
+In that role, she was responsible for the technology services and capabilities that underlie the work of delivering quality knowledge and financing products to World Bank clients across the globe.
 At the World Bank, she was a leading advocate and domain expert for the Bank’s ICT for Development initiatives, helping to launch in-country technology innovation programs.
 As well, Ms. Leibowitz oversaw the World Bank’s Library and Archives, managed the Bank’s comprehensive cybersecurity program, and served as a member of the Pension Investment Committee.